Your pet and COVID-19.

 We are excited to launch a new Telemedicine option.

-Click on the TeleVet link in our website to download the app and set up this service to video chat with one of our doctors from the comfort of your own home.
+If you would prefer a Telemedicine appointment, please call us to schedule a video chat with one of our doctors from the comfort of your own home.
 The doctor will discuss possible treatments at home, or may decide medications are needed which can be available curbside to pickup, or they may decide you need to come in for necessary diagnostics and treatments.

 Hills to Home.